Guerlain Chicherit: Biography

-Later that year, after achieving a great series of results including a 3rd place in the Tunisia Rally and wins on Rally Transibérico and UAE Desert Challenge, he won the FIA Cross Country Rally World Cup with co-driver Tina Thörner.
+Later that year, after achieving a great series of results including a third place in the Tunisia Rally and wins on Rally Transibérico and UAE Desert Challenge, Chicherit won the FIA Cross Country Rally World Cup with co-driver Tina Thörner.

-In the 2010 Dakar Rally, Chicherit was able to get another stage win and finish 5th in the final classification with an X-Raid BMW.
+In the 2010 Dakar Rally, Chicherit was able to get another stage win and finish fifth in the final classification with an X-Raid BMW.

 In the 2013 Dakar Rally, Chicherit won a stage and finished 8th overall driving an SMG buggy.
 In 2013, he also became the first driver to complete an unassisted backflip in a car.

-In March 2014 Chicherit tried to break the world record for the longest car jump in Tignes, France.
+In March 2014, Chicherit tried to break the world record for the longest car jump in Tignes, France.
 He crashed spectacularly on landing (which became a viral video on YouTube), but only suffered relatively minor injuries.

-In August 2015 Chicherit joined JRM Racing for two events in the FIA World Rallycross Championship driving the MINI RX in the Supercar class in Loheac, France, and Franciacorta, Italy.
+In August 2015, Chicherit joined JRM Racing for two events in the FIA World Rallycross Championship driving the MINI RX in the Supercar class in Loheac, France, and Franciacorta, Italy.

 In 2016, Chicherit again tackled the Dakar Rally, driving an X-Raid Buggy but retiring on medical grounds following a steering related issue during SS5.
 2016 also saw Chicherit rejoin the FIA World Rallycross Championship, replacing Monster Energy athlete Liam Doran at JRM Racing, with the latter being fired following the Gatebil incident.
 He contested events in France, Barcelona and Germany.
 However, a non-start for Chicherit in Loheac meant he also entered the first ever event in Riga, Latvia.

 Chicherit announced plans to form his own team, GC Kompetition, driving a pair of Renault Mégane RS RXs in the 2018 FIA World Rallycross Championship.
 The team got a podium in its first season through Jérôme Grosset-Janin in Holjes.

-2019 saw Guerlain and GC Kompetition continue its involvement in the FIA World Rallycross Championship, growing to a 5 car team by the end of the season - with 3 Renault Mégane RS RXs, and a pair of Renault Clio RS RXs making up the new GCK Academy team.
+2019 saw Guerlain and GC Kompetition continue its involvement in the FIA World Rallycross Championship, growing to a five car team by the end of the season - with three Renault Mégane RS RXs, and a pair of Renault Clio RS RXs making up the new GCK Academy team.
 Guerlain had his strongest season yet, threatening the top of the timesheets on a regular basis and sealing his best ever finish with 4th in Canada despite suffering mechanical issues in the final.

 Away from sports, Chicherit is involved in property development.
 He has his own company, GC Kollection, which designs and builds chalets in the Alps.
 Guerlain has many other business ventures including GCK Energy, which won the FIA tender to power the upcoming electrification of the FIA World Rallycross Championship.